Immediate Steps to Take After the Bus Accident

 Burn injuries

+In cases where the accident results in a fire, passengers may suffer from burn injuries of varying degrees.
 The severity of injuries depends on factors such as the speed of the bus, the point of impact, and whether passengers were wearing seat belts.

 It’s crucial for anyone involved in a bus accident to seek immediate medical attention, even if injuries seem minor initially, as some symptoms may appear later.
 Contact a Los Angeles public transportation accident lawyer if you have questions about a crash you were involved in or whether you are entitled to financial compensation.
-Call Bisnar Chase today at 323-238-4683.
+Call Bisnar Chase today at (323) 238-4683.

 What to do After a Los Angeles Bus Accident

-Call the police
+Call the police to file a report

+One of the first steps after a bus collision is to contact the authorities.
+After contacting the authorities, they will dispatch an ambulance to your location, depending on the severity of the accident.
 Pull over to the side of the road or to a safe area so that you can easily receive medical attention promptly when the ambulance arrives.

-Collect information and evidence
+Collect information and evidence from the crash

 Regarding evidence, do not walk away empty-handed.
 As you wait for the police to arrive, write down everything you remember about the crash.
 Keep these questions in mind when making notes.
+Where were you seated?
+What were you doing at the time of the crash?
+When and where did the accident occur?
+What types of injuries did you sustain?

-Remember to not only take pictures of the vehicles but also of the street conditions and weather.
+Remember to take pictures not only of the vehicles but also of the street conditions and weather.

 This is important.
 The authorities are there to assess the situation.
 When the local authorities arrive at the scene of the accident, you need to file a police report as well.

-This is one piece of evidence that is vital and can help you win the compensation you need to recover from your catastrophic injuries.
+This report is one piece of evidence that is vital and can help you win the compensation you need to recover from your catastrophic injuries.

 Contact your insurance company

+Once you have received medical attention for your injuries, please proceed to file a claim promptly.
 The sooner you contact your insurance company, the sooner you can receive compensation for damages such as lost wages and bills from medical treatments.
+It is not necessary for you to speak to the other party’s insurance company.

 Who Can Be Responsible for My Bus Accident?